alicezwatson/personal-data-pollution/README.md

 This project is a work in progress.
 Take it with a grain of salt and a spoonful of sugar.

 ## Notes and To Dos
-- Address the (valid) critique of statistical techniques against data poisoning's effectiveness.
+- [ ] Address the (valid) critique of statistical techniques against data poisoning's effectiveness.<br>
-  - It's argued and counter-argued in a couple of the cited sources, but here's the quick of it: We're trying to raise the costs associated with analyzing our data, and introduce doubt as to its validity.
-The more people who pollute their data the less profit there is in selling it.
-This is covered in the Automated Fuckery section in part II.
+  - See the Automated Fuckery section in part II.<br>
-- Flesh out Part II: Making Noise.
+- [ ] Flesh out Part II: Making Noise.
 Right now there's a lot of my train of thought.
-It should contain practical advice at different expertise levels for ruining the value of your data.
+It should contain practical advice at different expertise levels for ruining the value of your data.<br>
-- Fix section numbering.
+- [X] Fix section numbering.<br>

 ---